ttran9/smartcar-api-test/README.md

     - Though this isn't a fix I have removed logic where an existing access token is used and instead a new access token is assigned which is inefficient.
 I will have to further debug this issue to figure out why an existing access token would cause for the same brand of vehicles to be displayed.
+        - I have also added in a feature where a user can remove their access token and grab a new one to bypass this issue although this shouldn't be needed this is a quick fix/hack acting as a temporary solution.